MA Social Anthropology and Politics

 You will study:

-You will study the compulsory course Culture & Power.
-You will also use your research findings to complete an honours dissertation, and continue to choose option courses.
+You will also use your research findings to complete an honours dissertation, and continue to choose optional courses from both social anthropology and politics.

 Find out more about the compulsory and optional courses in this degree programme.